syncfusion-content/flutter-docs/Flutter/funnel-chart/datalabel.md

 ---
 layout: post
-title: Data label in Flutter Funnel Charts widget | Syncfusion
+title: Data label in Flutter Funnel Chart widget | Syncfusion
-description: Learn here all about Data label feature of Syncfusion Flutter Funnel Charts (SfFunnelChart) widget and more.
+description: Learn here all about Data label feature of Syncfusion Flutter Funnel Chart (SfFunnelChart) widget and more.
 platform: flutter
 control: Chart
 documentation: ug
 ---

-# Data label in Flutter Funnel Charts (SfFunnelChart)
+# Data label in Flutter Funnel Chart (SfFunnelChart)

 Data label can be added to a chart series by enabling the [`isVisible`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/DataLabelSettings/isVisible.html) option in the [`dataLabelSettings`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/FunnelSeries/dataLabelSettings.html).
 You can use the following properties to customize the appearance.